coffeecupcoding/lunar-lander/README.md

 - The overall design is not particularly consistent internally

-- The calculations in the program are copied from the original; I don't fully understand some parts and may also have mis-read some of the BASIC

-- Even where the formulas are correct, there may be differences in calculation due to different implementations of floating point numbers
+- There may be differences in calculation due to different implementations of floating point numbers

 - ~~There is definitely a bug in the end of game calculations where the final numbers and result can end up being nonsense.
 I think this happens when the